danielabar/meblog/src/markdown/css-refactoring-with-an-ai-safety-net.md

 This declaration means cascade priority is determined by layer membership, not selector specificity. `utilities` always beats `components`; `reset` always loses.
 You can write `.btn` and `nav button` without worrying about which one has higher specificity.
 No more specificity wars.

-With that as the target, the objective I gave Claude Code was strict: **zero visual change**.
-Improve the structure, don't touch the output.
+I pointed Claude Code at csscaffold and asked it to plan how to restructure the existing CSS to match — with one hard constraint: **zero visual change**.
+Improve the organization, don't touch the output.
 Classic refactor.
-We planned the work in seven phases, one conceptual change at a time:
+It came up with a multi-phase plan to keep each change relatively small and easy to review:

 | Phase | What                                                  |
 | ----- | ----------------------------------------------------- |